Our Mission

 Ready to never miss trash day?

 Be among the first to simplify your garbage routine with GomiMate.
-Currently in private beta — join the waitlist for early access.
+Currently in private beta, with invite access through the waitlist.